frieman/slideshow-task-angular/README.md

 # slideshow-task-angular

 Your task is to develop a Web APP that fetches and iterate over media files (images and videos) from NoviSign API.
-The app should display media items in a slideshow in a loop, with cross-fade transitions and display duration.
+The app should display and play media items as a slideshow in a loop, with cross-fade transitions and display duration.

 #### NoviSign api

 1. Get playlist:

 Inorder to get the  media files you need to fetch 'playlists' and extract the media files to display over the screen.
+Create a  page where you can paste a 'screen key' (0f127773-529f-4ff8-b211-af9e5c22a5bc) with that screen key you will be able to fetch the playlist and media files.
+After pasting the screen key user will be able to press 'play' button and play the playlist and media files.

+Note:
 - The playlist might be empty.
-- There can be more then one playlist.
+- There can be more then one playlist on screen.

-- In your app you can use the following key:
+In your app you can use the following 'screen key':
 ```
 https://test.onsignage.com/PlayerBackend/screen/playlistItems/0f127773-529f-4ff8-b211-af9e5c22a5bc
 ```